Open Calls for The Heartland Review

 Where to submit:

 Below is a link that says Submit; click it.
 You will be prompted to create an account using Submittable if you do not have one.
 Only electronic submissions through Submittable are accepted.
 We do not and can not accept any late entries or email entries.
-We read the first 50 submitted to us each month during the Open Call.
+We read the a specific number of submissions during the Open Call.
 Before you submit, please read the formatting guidelines below.

 Changes / Revisions: